 - At 48 hours without sleep, or two days, you’ll start to experience microsleeps (if you haven’t already), along with decreased insulin and several forms of ataxia, such as slurred speech.

-- At 72 hours without sleep, researchers have observed hallucinations, a lack of memory, light sensitivity, and an intensity of previous symptoms such as emotional moodiness.
+- At 72 hours without sleep, researchers have observed hallucinations, a lack of memory, light sensitivity, and increased intensity of previous symptoms, such as emotional moodiness.
 After three days without sleep, most people’s need to sleep will outweigh their need to eat.

 What Happens If You Don’t Sleep For A Week?